Celebrate Freedom Week

 Observing Constitution Day

 The National Archives and Records Administration celebrates this important day by presenting activities, lesson plans, and additional information.
+The national Archives also publishes a web page dedicated to America’s Founding Documents providing resources for the Constitution, Declaration of Independence, and the Bill of Rights.

 Library of Congress: Constitution Day Teacher Resources